rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 :TSInstall yaml
 ```

-Following in the file is the part regarding the installation of servers by *Mason*.
+Following in the file is the part regarding the installing servers by *Mason*.
 All servers set in this table are installed in one operation with the command `:MasonInstallAll` (this command is also invoked during the creation of the *custom* folder).
 The part is as follows:

 ```lua
 M.mason = {